ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 issue. {{!RFC7925}} provides TLS profiles that can be used in many constrained nodes, but in rare cases the most constrained nodes might need to use HTTP without a TLS stack, relying on the end-to-end security provided by the TEEP protocol.
+See Sections 4.4.2 and 6 of {{RFC9205}}
+for more discussion of additional security considerations that apply in this case.

 When HTTPS is used, clients MUST use the procedures detailed in Section 4.3.4 of {{!RFC9110}} to verify the authenticity of the server.